TiltEastWood/Darbi/csharp-basics/exercises/ClassesAndObjects/README.md

  and returns a new array of only those movies in the input array with a rating of "PG".
  You may assume the input array is full of Movie instances.
 The returned array may be empty.
  4. Write a piece of code that creates an instance of the class Movie:
-    - with the title “Casino Royale”, the studio “Eon Productions” and the rating “PG­13”;
+    - with the title ,"Casino Royal" the studio “Eon Productions” and the rating “PG­13”;
     - with the title “Glass”, the studio “Buena Vista International” and the rating “PG­13”;
     - with the title “Spider-Man: Into the Spider-Verse”, the studio “Columbia Pictures” and the rating “PG”.

-## Exercise #5
+## Exercise #5 Done

 See [EnergyDrinks](./EnergyDrinks)